Kwinn-Korth/README-Generator/README.md

 ## Contributing

-Don't contribute, it is a finished project
+Don't need to contribute.

 ## Tests

-You don't need to
+Test it by running the code.

 ## Questions

 For questions or support, please contact [undefined](https://github.com/undefined).

-Email: coming soon
+Email: Coming Soon.